staropera/aa-freight/README.md

 - Multiple routes can be defined, each with its own pricing

-- Automatic notification to a Discord channel about new courier contracts
+- Automatic notification to alliance pilots on Discord informing them about new courier contracts

+- Automatic notification to contract issuer on Discord informing him about the developing status of his contract

-- User can check the current status of his courier contracts
+- Contract issuer can always check the current status of his courier contracts

 - Statistics page showing key performance metrics for routes, pilots, customers